oracle-livelabs/database/23cfree/create-views/create-views.md

     ![Showing the movie view](images/movie-dv-select.png " ")

 ## Task 2: Adding to our movie schema
 1. Insert a new genre into the `GENRES_DV` table to include kid-friendly movies.
-Use the following SQL script: Copy the sql below and click **Run Statement**
+Copy the sql below and click **Run Statement**

 	```
 	<copy>